 Bitcoin is not beautiful and it is not tangible.
 It will never offer utility in industry.
 It relies on electricity and the internet for its existence.
-It’s place in the market is vulnerable to developers building software which becomes a “better mousetrap” and renders Bitcoin obsolete.
+Its place in the market is vulnerable to developers building software that becomes a “better mousetrap” and renders Bitcoin obsolete.

 Therefore Bitcoin should not be represented or considered as gold.
 It is a very different animal indeed.

-All that said, Money Metals Exchange is leading the precious metals industry in accepting and making payment in various cryptos when customers buy and sell physical precious metals.
-Customers may use up to $100,000 in bitcoin to purchase metals through Bitpay in our online shopping cart.
-And larger buy or sell transactions using bitcoin, or any-sized transactions using other major alt-coins, can be conducted directly with Money Metals by calling 1-800-800-1865.
+All that said, Money Metals Exchange is leading the precious metals industry in accepting and making payments in various cryptos when customers buy and sell physical precious metals.
+Customers may use up to $100,000 in Bitcoin to purchase metals through Bitpay in our online shopping cart.
+And larger buy or sell transactions using Bitcoin, or any-sized transactions using other major alt-coins, can be conducted directly with Money Metals by calling 1-800-800-1865.
 More details appear here.

 Clint Siegner is a Director at Money Metals Exchange, a precious metals dealer recently named "Best in the USA" by an independent global ratings group.
 A graduate of Linfield College in Oregon, Siegner puts his experience in business management along with his passion for personal liberty, limited government, and honest money into the development of Money Metals' brand and reach.
 This includes writing extensively on the bullion markets and their intersection with policy and world affairs.